savease/savea-api-documentation/README.md

 ## Requests

-### Get company
+### ⇄ Retrieve a company

-Return information about a company using Savea.
+Returns information about a company using Savea.

 **Request**